thifranc/docs.wiki.raw/Admin-Guide:-Using-Liquid-with-WireGuard-VPN-and-Tails-Clients.md

 ## Provision Tails to be a peer

-Assuming: an existing Tails Persistence layer, a configured Administration user and an enabled Unsafe Browser, start installing WireGuard using `sudo apt install wireguard`, first.
+Assuming: an existing Tails Persistence layer, a configured Administration user and an enabled Unsafe Browser, start installing WireGuard using `sudo apt update && sudo apt install wireguard`, first.
 Answer _Install Every Time_ when prompted.
 Add a client config as above.

 Allow incoming and outgoing udp packets by editing `/etc/ferm/ferm.conf`: